H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 > The `Idle` section demonstrates the memory usage when there is no request.
 The maximum average memory usage is around 21.5MB.
 Go routines (100 goroutines) along with a semaphore are used to automatically handle high traffic situations (e.g., lots of requests).
 >
 > Also Note that even with high incoming traffic (e.g., `1 million requests`), the maximum average memory usage is still relatively `low`, around `100MB` (e.g., `50MB`), due to the use of the `semaphore`.

+> [!WARNING]
+> These resource memory usage figures are outdated due to the Go version used.
+An update will be provided later with the latest version.

 ## Architecture